Visa Issuer Monitoring Program (VIMP)

 That's where the Visa Issuer Monitoring Program (VIMP) comes in.

-This program is unlikely to impact merchants directly, but since issuers touch every transaction you process and are directly involved in initiating and adjudicating chargebacks, it’s worth taking the time to understand how this program works, what it is designed to achieve, and how it may affect the behavior of issuing banks going forward.
+This program is unlikely to impact merchants directly, but since issuers touch every transaction they process and are directly involved in initiating and adjudicating chargebacks, it’s worth taking the time to understand how this program works, what it is designed to achieve, and how it may affect the behavior of issuing banks.

 What Is the Visa Issuer Monitoring Program (VIMP)?

-The VIMP has its origins in the Cross-Border Fraud Issuer Monitoring program it has already been running in the European market.
-VIMP will expand upon and replace this preexisting program, updating the protocols and making them applicable to issuing banks worldwide.
+The VIMP has its origins in the Cross-Border Fraud Issuer Monitoring program that previously existed in the European market.
+The VIMP expanded upon and replaced this program, updating its protocols and making them applicable to issuing banks worldwide.

-In specific terms, Visa is looking for problematic issuers to make better approval decisions, utilize fraud prevention tools, and verify transactions with 3-D Secure technology.
+In specific terms, issuers with high rates of fraud will be expected to make better approval decisions, utilize effective fraud prevention tools, and verify transactions with 3-D Secure technology.

-What are the Consequences of Non-Compliance with VIMP?
+What Are the Consequences of Enrollment in the VIMP?

-At this point, the issuer will also be required to submit to Visa an action plan for reducing their fraud levels.
-At twelve months, written performance assessments will be required, and issuers whose fraud rates are still excessive will be subject to additional penalties and remediation measures to be determined by Visa, which may include freezing the bank’s ability to issue new Visa payment cards.
+At this point, the issuer is also be required to submit to Visa an action plan for reducing their fraud levels.
+At twelve months, written performance assessments are required, and issuers whose fraud rates are still excessive are subject to additional penalties and remediation measures to be determined by Visa, which may include freezing the bank’s ability to issue new Visa payment cards.